csci430-os/assg02/README.md

 ### Task 1.3: Ready Queue member methods

+For the next section for `task1`, lets implement some member methods to query the ready queue for the simulation.

-Also in the `ProcessSimulator` header file, you will find a declaration of the member variable we will use for this simulations ready queue:
+In the `ProcessSimulator` header file, you will also find a declaration of the member variable we will use for the ready queue:

 ```
 list<Pid> readyQueue